 Coordinator (Year 1)

-Dr. Fumitaka Furuoka is a Visiting Senior Research Fellow since 2012.
-Before this, he was Associate Professor (May 2008–January 2012) and Lecturer (August 2003–April 2008) at the School of Business and Economics, Universiti Malaysia Sabah.
+Dr. Fumitaka Furuoka is an Associate Professor at Asia-Europe Institute (AEI).
+Before this he was a Visiting Senior Research Fellow at AEI and Associate Professor (May 2008–January 2012) and Lecturer (August 2003–April 2008) at the School of Business and Economics, Universiti Malaysia Sabah.
 Furthermore, he was Lecturer (February 1999–July 2003) at the Faculty of Economics and Business, Universiti Malaysia Sarawak and Senior Assistant (November 1991–January 1999) at the Consulate-General of Japan, Penang.

 His expertise is on the field of labour market analysis in Europe and Asia, particularly unemployment issues, economic integration with a focus on trade and finance in Asia and Europe, energy market analysis in Asia and Europe in relation to global warming and sustainable development.